Facts About COVID-19 and the Vaccines

 Some people develop long COVID, where they have symptoms that last for weeks or months.

 Getting a COVID-19 vaccine reduces the risk that you’ll:

 - Get seriously ill, require hospitalization, or die from COVID-19.

 - Spread the disease to others, putting their health and lives at risk.

 The more COVID spreads, the more it can mutate, or change, creating variants.
-The Delta variant is highly contagious and is causing nearly all COVID-19 infections in the United States for much of the pandemic.
+Highly contagious variants have caused nearly all COVID-19 infections in the United States for much of the pandemic.

 Vaccinating as many people as possible is the best way to reduce: